th2-net/th2-common-utils-j/README.md

 Collects and groups events by their parent-event-id and calls `onBatch` method when `maxFlushTime` for a group has elapsed or number of events in it has reached `maxBatchSize`.

+## message

+### Message batcher (th2 transport protocol)

+Collects and groups messages by session group and calls `onBatch` method when `maxFlushTime` for a group has elapsed or number of events in it has reached `maxBatchSize`.

+### Raw message batcher (th2 transport protocol)

+Collects and groups raw messages by session group and calls `onBatch` method when `maxFlushTime` for a group has elapsed or number of events in it has reached `maxBatchSize` or batch size in bytes has reached `maxBatchSizeInBytes`.
+<br>Note: message batch size calculation logic repeats the logic implemented in [cradle-api:5.4.1-dev](https://github.com/th2-net/cradleapi/tree/5.4.1-dev)

 # Changelog

 ## 2.3.0